Freiburg Vision Test ‘FrACT’

 1. Assessment of the contrast threshold requires good gamma correction (display linearization).
 The best approach is to use a dedicated screen calibrator (e.g. Spyder by DataColor) to set system gamma to 1.0 and then set FrACT₁₀’s gamma to 1.0 as well (on the screen Settings▸Contrast).

-3. Ignore it.
-The achievable value for the contrast sensitivity of over 1.6 logCSWeber, which is “good enough” for most purposes.
+2. Ignore it.
+The achievable value (w/o dithering) for the contrast sensitivity of over 1.6 logCSweber is “good enough” for most purposes.
 Participants with this value clearly have good contrast vision.

 Settings ▸ General